tauri-apps/tauri/README.md

 | tauri     | ![](https://img.shields.io/crates/v/tauri.svg)      |✅|✅|✅|
 | tauri CLI | ![](https://img.shields.io/crates/v/tauri-cli.svg)  |✅|✅|✅ |

+## Who Tauri is For
+Because of the way Tauri has been built and can be extended, developers are able to interface not only with the entire Rust ecosystem, but also with many other programming languages.
+Being freed of the heaviest thing in the universe and the many shortcomings of server-side Javascript suddenly opens up whole new avenues for high-performance, security-focused applications that need the purebred power, agility and community acceptance of a low-level language.

+We expect to witness an entire new class of applications being built with Tauri.
+From a simple calender to locally crunching massive realtime feeds at particle colliders or even mesh-network based distributed message- passing ecosystems - the bar has been raised and gauntlet thrown.

+What will you make?

 ## 4 Reasons to consider Tauri
 - **BUNDLE SIZE** of a vanilla Tauri app is less than 3 MB - about 140 MB smaller than what you get with Electron.
 - **MEMORY FOOTPRINT** is less than half of the size of an Electron app built from the same codebase.